 People are always keen to give advice when it comes to your CV, but now you'll be able to deflect any outdated or irrelevant tips and kick-start your career.

 Need reliable advice and help with your CV?
 Start with a free CV review today.

-About the author: Jack Lloyd is a Content Marketing Executive at CV-Library, the UK's leading independent job board and we are experts in recruitment.
+About the author: Jack Lloyd is a Content Marketing Executive at CV-Library, the UK's leading independent job board and experts in recruitment.